How to Fix Delayed Notifications on a Google Pixel Phone on Android 11, 12, 13, 14 Using ADB via USB (Tethered) or On the Device Itself (Untethered)

 power-saving-disabled-on-pixel-phone-no-effect

 Alas, even after completely powering down and restarting the phone, as recommended in some forums, nothing changed.
-Within about 5 minutes, the phone would still go into some sort of deep sleep mode, which in turn would cause email and instant messaging notifications to be delayed again.
+Within about 5 minutes, the phone would still go into some sort of a deep sleep mode, which in turn would cause email and instant messaging notifications to be delayed again.

 Guess some things never change…